-Choose what you want to control using the row of buttons across the middle of the app.
-The Keypad button enables or disables the numeric pad (the keypad overlays all the other screens, so you will need to turn it off to see the others).
+Choose what you want to control using the Keypad / Fixture / Group / Palette / Cue buttons near the top of the app.
+The Keypad button enables or disables the numeric pad (the keypad overlays some other screens, so you will need to turn it off to see the others).